thebeginning-life/thebeginning-life.github.io/content/Mark/principles.md

 * Consider the immediate context.
 For example, Mark uses the word *baptize* in two ways: the ceremonial way described above and also when *preaching baptism [of repentance for the forgiveness of sins]*.
 This latter case can borrow from the context immediately preceeding combined with appropriate translation sidenotes: *need to immerse their affections(tn "a baptism") in God's straight paths instead of their own(tn "of repentance").*  See below for more examples.
 * Consider the weight of Scripture.
 Sometimes another scripture provides an excellent explanation or definition.
 Continuing in verse 4, "a baptism of repentance for the forgiveness *of sins."*  Here "sins" is used in general sense, so we need a concise, faithful expression describing "sin" in the general sense.
 Here we can still let Scripture interpret Scripture by rendering this as "forgiven for *preferring selfish pleasure (and the hurt that this causes) instead"* along with a cross-reference to *James 4:1-3* from where this idea was directly lifted.

-### More discussion about translating technical theological terms

-Repent / repentance: These words aren’t used at all in modern spoken English and especially not among our unchurched youth.
+(theme "More discussion about translating technical theological terms") Repent / repentance: These words aren’t used at all in modern spoken English and especially not among our unchurched youth.

 Sin: In colloquial English, this word simply means "a bad thing" or "a bad person".
 But in common use today when the word is used at all it is frequently used in an ironic or sarcastic way.
 The effect is to change "sin" from an undesirable to a desirable thing—and sometimes even makes fun of the whole concept of sin to begin with.